-Background.
-In June 2000, we licensed a series of potent inhibitors of PNP from Albert Einstein College of Medicine of Yeshiva University ("AECOM") and Industrial Research, Ltd, New Zealand ("IRL").
-The lead drug candidate from this collaboration, forodesine hydrochloride, is a more potent inhibitor of human lymphocyte proliferation than other previously known PNP inhibitors.
-Extensive preclinical studies and early patient data indicate that forodesine can modulate T-cell activities.
-Forodesine is an investigational PNP inhibitor for the potential treatment of T-cell leukemias and lymphomas.
+In June 2000, we licensed a series of potent PNP inhibitors from AECOM and IRL.
+The lead drug candidate from this collaboration, FodosineTM, is a more potent inhibitor of human lymphocyte proliferation than other previously known PNP inhibitors.
+Clinical data in our past and ongoing clinical trials, plus extensive preclinical studies indicate that FodosineTM can modulate T-cell activities.
+FodosineTM is an investigational PNP inhibitor for the potential treatment of T-cell leukemias and lymphomas.

 During 2002, we exercised the option to add a new compound, BCX-4208, to the series of inhibitors of PNP licensed from AECOM and IRL.
-Preclinical results indicate that BCX-4208 is a more potent inhibitor than forodesine.
-We plan to develop BCX-4208 for autoimmune diseases such as psoriasis and rheumatoid arthritis.
+Preclinical results indicated that BCX-4208 was a more potent inhibitor than FodosineTM.
+We completed a Phase I single ascending dose clinical trial in healthy volunteers early in 2005 and have recently added two additional dosing regimens to an ongoing Phase Ib multi-dose clinical trial in healthy volunteers that was initiated in the third quarter of 2005.
+We licensed BCX-4208 to Roche in November 2005 for the world wide development and commercialization in autoimmune diseases and transplant rejection.

-PNP Inhibitor (forodesine hydrochloride, BCX-1777)
+PNP Inhibitor (FodosineTM)